web3/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 		subscription.on('data', async blockhead => {
 			console.log('New block header: ', blockhead);

-			// You do not need the next line if you like to keep notified for every new block await subscription.unsubscribe();
+			// You do not need the next line if you like to keep being notified for every new block await subscription.unsubscribe();
 			console.log('Unsubscribed from new block headers.');
 		});